National Conference for Food and Agribusiness 2017

 Faculty Expert: Michael Gunderson

 Conference participants will acquire deeper insight into farmer buying behavior from this portion of the survey.
 It investigates the impact of factors that include price, quality of service and relationship/trust on farmer preferences and how these convert to loyalty.
-Buying preferences are the pillar of the conference.
+Buying preferences are the primary highlight of the conference.
 Participants will:

 - Understand where the potential tradeoffs might be for their customers.